Eilean Mor: The Lost Keepers – The Haunting Lighthouse Mystery You Can’t Escape

 Eilean Mor: The Lost Keepers

-This is the eerie, spine-chilling premise of Eilean Mor: The Lost Keepers, an upcoming psychological horror game from developer and publisher Dead Witness.
-If you love mystery, isolation horror, and a story steeped in unsettling realism, this is a title that belongs on your radar.
+That's the haunting, hair-raising premise of Eilean Mor: The Lost Keepers, an indie horror game that is presented to us by indie developer and publisher Dead Witness.
+If you are a fan of mystery, isolated horror and a story that is drenched in uncomfortable realism, then this is one game to keep an eye on.

 A True Story That Inspired a Legend

-What makes Eilean Mor: The Lost Keepers even more terrifying is its connection to real history.
-In December 1900, three lighthouse keepers stationed at the Flannan Isles (including Eilean Mòr) vanished under mysterious circumstances.
-When a relief ship finally arrived, they found the lighthouse light extinguished, meals untouched, and no sign of the men—no bodies, no struggle, just eerie silence.
+What’s even scarier about Eilean Mor: The Lost Keepers is the fact that it involves real history.
+The 3 keepers of the lighthouse at Flannan Isles (which includes Eilean Mòr) disappeared under mysterious circumstances in December of 1900.
+When a relief ship at last arrived, they found the lighthouse light extinguished, meals uneaten and no trace of the men — no corpses, no struggle, just eerie silence.

-This real-life unsolved case has inspired books, movies, and now this deeply atmospheric horror experience.
-By building its setting on a true maritime mystery, Dead Witness creates an environment that already feels heavy with dread before you even set foot on the island.
+This real-life unsolved mystery has inspired books, movies and now this chillingly atmospheric horror experience.
+By basing its setting on a true maritime mystery, Dead Witness lays the foundation for an atmosphere already suffused with dread before you even touch ground on the island.

 Story Premise